 Children have an opportunity to experience a wide variety of sports throughout the year including Fundamentals, Gymnastics, Dance, Ball Skills, Net/Wall Games, Striking and Fielding, Invasion and Sending and Receiving Activities and Athletics.

 Key Stage 2

 At Key Stage 2, our focus is to develop children’s skills through a wide variety of sports and activities.

 In line with the National Curriculum we play competitive games, modified where appropriate, such as football, netball, rounders, cricket, hockey, basketball, golf, tag rugby, fitness and tennis, and apply basic principles suitable for attacking and defending.

 We also focus on developing flexibility, strength, technique, control and balance, through gymnastics, yoga and athletics.

 Other activities include Dance and Outdoor Adventure lessons.

 Leadership is incorporated within our PE curriculum.
 We encourage our children to be Mini Coaches with a focus on peer assessment/self assessment.
-Children have the fantastic opportunity to analyse and evaluate performances with the use of iPads thus forging a cross curricular link with ICT.

 Swimming and water safety